Cleveland Browns: Chidobe Awuzie, CB, Colorado

 No team we've spoken to has Deshaun Watson as a first-round prospect.
 One high-ranking personnel man in the NFC told me he has Watson as a third-round prospect.
 It's so much like the Teddy Bridgewater draft, when the media had Bridgewater in the first round, and yet NFL franchises considered him to be a second-day prospect, even before his woeful pro day.
 However, this was prior to the national championship, so I have to believe some team will trade up into the back end of the opening frame to take Watson, much like the Vikings did with Bridgewater.

 This is what I think will happen here.
 The Bears could move into the back end of the opening round to select Watson.
 He'll almost certainly be there, and I expect Chicago to do it because general manager Ryan Pace has taken a strong liking to him.

-Los Angeles Rams: Corey Davis, WR, Western Michigan
+Los Angeles Rams: Zay Jones, WR, East Carolina

 The Rams need to add lots of talent to help develop Jared Goof, which seems like a problem because they don't have a first-round pick.
 They could address every position outside of running back, and I don't think the Rams will get nearly as much value out of Robert Woods as they foolishly paid for.

 It's very difficult to evaluate where Ryan Ramczyk will be chosen.
 I could see him going in the top 20, but he could also drop into the middle of the second round.
 His medical situation could potentially be a big issue, and prospects who slip in the draft usually do so because teams are concerned about their injury status.
 Plus, he already quit football once, so teams question his passion for the game.
 However, the risk isn't as great here as it is in the first round, and the Chargers need to make sure they protect Philip Rivers.

 The Jets continue their strategy of selecting the best player available, and Jabrill Peppers makes sense if they can't land Jamal Adams or Malik Hooker.